 There are several CDs of the guitar music of Frank Zappa.
-They are: Shut Up ‘n Play Yer Guitar; Guitar; and Trance-Fusion.
+They are: Shut Up ‘n Play Yer Guitar; Guitar; Trance-Fusion, and The Guitar World According to Frank Zappa.

 In 1998, Zappa released Guitar, a double album follow-up to 1981’s Shut Up ‘n Play Yer Guitar; and like that album it features a collection of Zappa’s guitar solos excerpted from live performances, most of which were recorded between 1979 and 1984.
 Guitar contains 32 stunning instrumental tracks and is superior in many ways to Shut Up ‘n Play Yer Guitar.
 For one thing, the music’s better – Zappa really shows his playing skills on Guitar.
 Also the mix and the sound quality are better than on the CD’s predecessor.